 Responsible for managing an effective Compliance and Integrity Program of federal, state, private and self-governance funding compacts, contracts, grants and associated agreements.
 Works with department directors and program managers on compliance with all contracts and grants.
 Provides expertise and advice on all aspects of post-award administration including performance compliance and reporting.
 Works collaboratively with programs and administration to ensure compliance with federal regulations, funding guidelines and financial accountability.

 Preserves records to include classification, storage, and archive.
 Retrieve records generated by the Governor’s initiatives and department programs processed through the Tribal Administration.
 Secures Records and Records office; maintains the integrity and confidentiality of essential governmental records including criminal justice systems documents and other highly sensitive or confidential records.

 Information Technology Department

-Administrators of the Pueblo’s information technology infrastructure and services to include systems programming, personal computer, network support and central computer operations The I.T. team works to increase the Pueblo’s capacity through the use of technological resources.
-The I.T. department develops strategies and provides information technology support to meet organizational needs.
-They maintains current knowledge of hardware and software options; recommend modifications and upgrades to management staff to improve effectiveness and efficiency of the technological operation.
+Administrators of the Pueblo’s information technology infrastructure and services to include Network, Systems Programming, Network Support and Central Computer operations, the IT team works to increase the Pueblo’s capacity through the use of technological resources.
+IT department develops strategies and provides information technology support to meet organizational needs.
+They maintain current knowledge of system’s hardware and software and recommend modifications and upgrades to management staff to improve effectiveness and efficiency of daily technical operations.